Tandoori Chicken Thighs with Radish and Toasted Mustard Seed Raita

-- Stir together 1 cup of yogurt, chili powder, paprika, cayenne pepper, cumin, turmeric, salt, garam masala, cinnamon, and cloves.
-Pour the herbed yogurt over the chicken thighs and coat well.
+- Stir 1 cup yogurt, chili powder, paprika, cumin, turmeric, salt, cayenne pepper, garam masala, cinnamon, and cloves together in a bowl.
+Pour herbed yogurt over the chicken thighs and coat well.
 Cover and marinate in the refrigerator, 2 hours to overnight.

-- Preheat oven to 500°.
+- Preheat oven to 500°F (260°C).
 Coat a wire rack with cooking spray and set it over a baking sheet.
 Place the chicken on the rack, leaving some space between each thigh.
 Roast chicken 30 to 35 minutes, or cooked through and slightly charred.